CBorowski-dev/docs-operaton-org/content/update/minor/717-to-718/jboss.md

 ---

-The following steps describe how to update the Camunda artifacts on a Wildfly/JBoss EAP 7 in a shared process engine scenario.
+The following steps describe how to update the Operaton artifacts on a Wildfly/JBoss EAP 7 in a shared process engine scenario.
 Throughout the procedure, refer to the [update guide][update-guide].

-If not already done, download the [Camunda 7.18 Wildfly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/7.18/).
+If not already done, download the [Operaton Wildfly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/7.18/).

 The update procedure takes the following steps:

-1. Update the Camunda 7 modules.
+1. Update the Operatonmodules.
-2. Update optional Camunda 7 modules.
+2. Update optional Operatonmodules.
-3. Update Camunda web applications.
+3. Update Operaton web applications.

 Whenever the instructions are to *replace* a module, delete the previous version of the module first to avoid orphan jars.

-# 1. Update the Camunda 7 modules
+# 1. Update the Operatonmodules

 Replace the following modules from the folder `$APP_SERVER_HOME/modules/` with the new versions from the folder `$APP_SERVER_DISTRIBUTION/modules/`: